aaron-hurst/single-hue-multi-object/README.md

 * 3: console & csv
 * 4: debug - console, csv and relevant images

-A JSON string/object with relevent car data is always sent to the master controller via a socket, except in debug mode.
+A JSON string/object with relevant car data is always sent to the master controller via a socket, except in debug mode.
 In this case the JSON string is only printed to the command line.